Črna Prst: History

-Between 1920 and 1947, the border between Italy and the Kingdom of Yugoslavia ran along the mountain ridge that surrounds Podbrdo.
-The Austrian Littoral, later renamed Julian March, was assigned to Italy in 1920 with the Treaty of Rapallo and was then ceded to Yugoslavia in 1947 with the Treaty of Paris.
+Between 1920 and 1947, the border between the kingdoms of Italy and Yugoslavia followed the mountain ridge that surrounds Podbrdo.
+Under the 1920 Treaty of Rapallo, the Austrian Littoral—later renamed the Julian March—was assigned to Italy; the 1947 Treaty of Paris ceded it to Yugoslavia.

-In 1921, the border was marked with numbered concrete milestones, dated with the year 1920.
-Military outposts were erected at Črna Prst, Slatnik, Porezen, Grant and Podbrdo. Črna Prst was the highest of the guard huts as, due to the nature of the terrain, no enemy attack was expected further along the ridge; it was only manned in the summer months.
+In 1921, Italian soldiers marked the new border with numbered concrete milestones and built military outposts at Črna Prst, Slatnik, Porezen, Grant and Podbrdo. Črna Prst was the highest of the guard huts as, due to the nature of the terrain, no enemy attack was expected further along the ridge; it was only defended in the summer months.

 In 1927, the Italians began building military trails from Podbrdo to these strategically important peaks.
 The routes were built by special military work battalions from the 7th Alpini Regiment consisting of three groups of alpinists and a group of engineers.
 Construction took place from early spring to late fall; due to the manual methods used by the Italian soldiers (such as shovels, hand-held drills, dynamite), work proceeded very slowly and lasted for several years, despite the large number of soldiers.

 After the Second World War, the hut fell into disuse.
-In 1954, the Mountaineering Association of Most na Soči converted the former Italian military guard hut into a mountain lodge, but it ceased operations in 1958.
+In 1954, the Mountaineering Association of Most na Soči converted the former Italian military guard hut into a mountain lodge, though it closed in 1958.
 In 1959, the Alpine Association of Slovenia handed it over to the Mountaineering Association of Podbrdo for management, care and restoration, and over the course of the 1960s, it completely changed its appearance, as the association remodeled, extended and upgraded it.
-On August 7th, 1966 an opening ceremony was held and the renovated building was named after soldier and mountaineer Zorek Jelenčič.
-A freight cable car was constructed to aid with maintenance of the hut, with its first ascent taking place on August 3rd, 1976.
+On August 7, 1966, an opening ceremony was held and the renovated building was named after soldier and mountaineer Zorek Jelenčič.
+A freight cable car was constructed to aid with maintenance of the hut, with its first ascent taking place on August 3, 1976.